exponea/exponea-android-sdk/Documentation/in-app-messages.md

     // If trackActions is set to false, click and close in-app events will not be tracked automatically override var trackActions = false

+    override fun inAppMessageClickAction(message: InAppMessage, button: InAppMessageButton, context: Context) {
+        // Here goes your code
+        // Method called when action button has been clicked by user.
+        // The button contains button text and button URL }

-    override fun inAppMessageAction(
+    override fun inAppMessageCloseAction(
         message: InAppMessage,
         button: InAppMessageButton?,
         interaction: Boolean,
         context: Context
     ) {
         // Here goes your code
+        // Method called when in-app message has been closed.
+        // On in-app close by click on CANCEL button:
+        //  - the `button` is not null
-        // On in-app click, the button contains button text and button URL, and the interaction is true
+        //  - the `button` contains button text
+        //  - the `interaction` is true
-        // On in-app close by user interaction, the button is null and the interaction is true
+        // On in-app close with default interaction by user (close button, dismiss, etc...):
+        //  - the `button` is null
+        //  - the `interaction` is null
-        // On in-app close by non-user interaction (i.e. timeout), the button is null and the interaction is false }
+        // On in-app close without interaction by user (in-app message timeout)
+        //  - the `button` is null
+        //  - the `interaction` is false
+    }

     override fun inAppMessageShown(message: InAppMessage, context: Context) {